16 Sights in Quedlinburg, Germany (with Map and Images)

 Sankt Mathilde

 St. Mathilde, also St. Mathildis, in Quedlinburg is the parish church of the Roman Catholic parish of St. Mathilde.
-It belongs to the deanery of Halberstadt in the diocese of Magdeburg and is entered in the Quedlinburg register of monuments.
+It belongs to the Catholic Pastoral Region of the Harz in the Diocese of Magdeburg and is registered in the Quedlinburg Register of Monuments.

 Wikipedia: St. Mathilde (Quedlinburg) (DE), Website